 A few years ago, I gave my husband a simple and inexpensive valentine – a small, red notebook.
 Inside the front cover, I wrote a message to my sweetheart.
 I proposed, with this notebook in hand, we sit down a few times a year and talk about our marriage.
-My concept was to document our hopes and dreams for the coming months, our aspirations, what we’d like to work on personally, and as a couple, that would benefit our relationship.
+My concept was to document our hopes and dreams for the coming months and what we’d like to work on personally, and as a couple, to enhance our relationship.

 We may talk about –

 Sometimes we need more direction in our lives, and our notebook makes extra appearances.
 After our sons were grown, my husband’s job took us to a new city.
 Although the people in Nashville were extremely welcoming, we (especially me!) struggled.
 We were missing our 20-year history with Texas friends, our community, our infrastructure.

 So – we began making step-by-step goals in our notebook.
 Go out to dinner with one new couple.
 Try a restaurant in our new neighborhood.
 Find a church.
 Call the person that my aunt knows and invite her to lunch.
 Introduce ourselves to three new neighbors.
 Sign up to volunteer.
 By making simple plans and goals in our notebook, we felt accountable to accomplish them.
 And, little by little, we met people and our new city became home.